Scaffolding Accident Compensation Claims

 If a scaffolding accident harmed you, you might be eligible for compensation.
 If your claim succeeds, you can potentially receive up to two heads of claim.

-You can use our compensation table in lieu of an accident at work claims calculator to estimate how much compensation you could claim.
+You can use our compensation table instead of an accident at work claims calculator to estimate how much compensation you could claim.
 The table includes estimates for general damages compensation.
 The brackets are based on the 16th edition of the Judicial College Guidelines, which were updated in 2022.

 However, please take the contents of the table as advisory.
 This is because many different factors can influence the outcome of a compensation claim.
 If you contact Legal Helpline today, our team can estimate what your compensation settlement could be worth.

-Why Make A Scaffolding Accident Claim With Legal Helpline?
+Why Make A Scaffolding Accident Compensation Claim With Legal Helpline?

 There are many advantages to letting us help you claim compensation.
 First of all, our panel of solicitors has relevant experience taking care of accident at work claims.
 Secondly, we can give you free legal advice about claiming.